ansys/grantami-system/doc/source/user_guide/index.rst

 User guide
 ##########

-PyGranta System is a Python client application that allows access to Granta MI system-level functions.
+PyGranta System is a Python client library that allows access to Granta MI system-level functions.

 Activity report
 ---------------